kyleboas/tacticsjournal.com/_posts/2025/08/2025-08-23-who-is-at-fault-for-a-far-post-goal.md

 ---
 layout: post
 date: 2025-08-23 11:00 UTC
-title: "Who is at fault for a far post goal?"
+title: "Who is at fault for a far post goal"
 categories:
 - "Premier League"
 tags: